-PFC 277 FILMMAKING III (2T, 2E) 3 credits PREREQUISITE: PFC 276 or Permission of Instructor
+PFC 277 FILMMAKING III (2T, 2E) 3 credits PREREQUISITE: PFC 276 or Permission of instructor and physics.
+Laboratory is required.

 This course is a continuation of the study of film production.
 Emphasis is on various aspects of filmmaking which may include design, special effects, digital and linear production techniques, and machine control.
 Upon completion, students should have hands-on experience and an understanding of professional filmmaking.